For Sandra Easter, author of Jung and the…

 Added by Wayne Terry on September 13, 2016 at 6:00am —

 As a child, James Newell, who has played music with some of the great names in the blues world, suffered a life-changing injury after falling through a pane of glass.
-Both the trauma of a hospital stay… Continue
+Both the trauma of a hospital stay where his parents were not allowed to visit him, and the physical damage he… Continue

 Added by Bonnie Bright on September 10, 2016 at 2:00am —